 The fact is that Bernanke knows better than anyone the limits to monetary policy.
 People often forget that he begged Congress to take fiscal action in 2008, even after QE and forward guidance were in place.
-He did that because, even as Fed Chairman, he knew there was only so much he could do fix the failing economy, and that relying solely on tools that proved effective in the past will only lead to an unprepared monetary framework in the future; hence why he drafted numerous policy proposals centered on the foundation of giving the Fed the authority to expand its scope beyond QE and forward guidance.
+He did that because, even as Fed Chairman, he knew there was only so much he could do fix the failing economy.
+He thought that relying on tools that proved effective in the past will only lead to an unprepared monetary framework in the future, which is why he drafted numerous policy proposals centered on giving the Fed authority to expand its scope beyond QE and forward guidance.

-For instance, in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion, without incurring additional debt; he recently came out in support of negative interest rates but said bankers should approach them with caution; and while at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.
+For instance: in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion, without incurring additional debt; he also came out in support of negative interest rates, but said bankers should approach them with caution; and while at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.

 Those policies, initially disregarded as ludicrous, are the types of policies central bankers need to be thinking about, and nobody has spent more time agonizing over them than Ben Bernanke.

-Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead— playing out the unthinkable, drafting policies that, hopefully, will never need to be implemented, and requesting the legislative power to deploy them, if necessary.
-We need more central bankers like Bernanke, those who think outside the box and allow themselves to embrace that which is unconventional.
+Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead—playing out the unthinkable, drafting policies that, hopefully, will never need to be implemented, then requesting the legislative power to deploy them, if necessary.
+We need more central bankers like Bernanke: those who think outside the box and allow themselves to embrace that which is unconventional.